B1nus/wezy/README.md

 # Lsp
 Remember what you dislike about zls.
 # Compiler
-The cb compiler is a simple [one-pass compiler](https://en.wikipedia.org/wiki/One-pass_compiler).
+The crust compiler is a simple [one-pass compiler](https://en.wikipedia.org/wiki/One-pass_compiler).
 ## Command line interface
 Errors should
 - Be friendly and easy to understand